stedomedo/buchstabenring/README.md

 Here are the rules (translated from the website):

+- Create words with the given ring of letters.
 - Words must consist of at least 4 letters.
 - Letters can be used multiple times, however, the previously used letter and its neighbors in the ring are prohibited.
 - The next word starts with the same letter as the previous one ends.